ArctosDB/documentation-wiki/_documentation/identifications.markdown

 You can pick a formula from the editing screen for determinations.
-You do not need to designate a formula for data entry if you intend a simple one-taxon determination (formula “A”), and the bulkloader will recognize and appropriately parse constructions such as “Canis sp.”
+You do not need to designate a formula for data entry if you intend a simple one-taxon determination (formula "A"), and the bulkloader will recognize and appropriately parse constructions such as "Canis sp."

 ###

-“A {string}” Formula
+"A {string}" Formula

-The “A {string}” formula links nonformulaic identifications to taxa, thereby allowing infinite flexibility in applying identifications to specimens (if you can type it in fewer than 255 UTF16 characters, it’s “valid”) while retaining a link to formal taxonomy (e.g., things that have appeared in the reviewed literature) and thereby facilitating the discovery of informal data through formal taxa (including namestrings, “higher taxonomy” and other metadata, relationships, and common names).
+The "A {string}" formula links nonformulaic identifications to taxa, thereby allowing infinite flexibility in applying identifications to specimens (if you can type it in fewer than 255 UTF16 characters, it’s "valid") while retaining a link to formal taxonomy (e.g., things that have appeared in the reviewed literature) and thereby facilitating the discovery of informal data through formal taxa (including namestrings, "higher taxonomy" and other metadata, relationships, and common names).

-The “taxon variables” as used in constructing taxon names exist for the purposes of ordering or formulating complex names, and as such there exist no restrictions on how many ‘A’s can exist for an identification.
+The "taxon variables" as used in constructing taxon names exist for the purposes of ordering or formulating complex names, and as such there exist no restrictions on how many ‘A’s can exist for an identification.
 The following table is illustrative.